-The Foundation supports efforts to improve girls’ access to quality, relevant secondary education in three countries: Uganda, Nigeria, and India, where support complements other MacArthur investments in the areas of maternal and reproductive health, human rights, and conservation.
+The Foundation supports efforts to improve girls’ participation in quality, relevant secondary education in four countries: India, Nigeria, Uganda, and Eastern Democratic Republic of the Congo (DRC), where support complements other MacArthur investments in the areas of maternal and reproductive health, human rights, and conservation.
 MacArthur also supports projects at the international level that contribute to building the evidence base and improving policy frameworks for expanded access to quality learning opportunities for girls at the national level, particularly in our focus countries.

 What MacArthur Funds

-Our primary funding mechanism is a call for proposals with donor partners brought together under the Partnership to Strengthen Innovation and Practice in Secondary Education (PSIPSE).
+Our primary funding mechanism is an annual Call for Proposals issued jointly with donor partners brought together under the Partnership to Strengthen Innovation and Practice in Secondary Education.

-In addition to funding currently awarded through the PSIPSE, a very small number of grants are made independently of this process.
+In addition to funding currently awarded through the the Partnership, a small number of grants are made independently of this process.
 Such grants respond to opportunities to leverage financial or in-kind support from donors, governments, and other actors.
-Organizations may apply for support for projects in Uganda, Nigeria, or India or related activities at the international level.
-The latter include efforts to promote collaboration among stakeholders to improve policy and the evidence base for providing quality, relevant learning opportunities for girls.
+Letters of Inquiry (3-5 pages in length) are accepted on a rolling basis throughout the year.

 - Research to address critical questions or evaluate promising programs and that has the capacity to advance innovation in secondary education.
 Research projects must have strong likelihood of influencing policy and practice.

 We fund the development of, and the evidence base for, education models that focus on either or both of the following thematic issues: